History of United States postage rates: Historical trend

 Plotting the data in the previous table yields the adjacent graph.
-The dark area shows the actual price of the stamp, while the light area shows the price adjusted for inflation, in 2019 U.S. cents.
+The dark area shows the actual price of the stamp, while the light area shows the price adjusted for inflation in 2019 U.S. cents.

 This plot shows that, despite the nominal rise in the cost of a first-class stamp, the adjusted cost of a stamp has stayed relatively stable.
 Since at least the early 1980s, the price of a stamp has closely followed the consumer price index.
-The large jumps in the early 1900s are because a change by a single penny was large compared to the cost of the stamp.
+The large jumps in the early 1900s are because a change by a single penny was significant compared to the cost of the stamp.
 For example, the price increase from $0.02 to $0.03 on July 6, 1932, was a 50% increase in cost.
-Additionally, while the cost of the stamp itself remained fixed, the adjusted price in 2019 dollars was not fixed over time which added to larger jumps in adjusted prices.